Team-1111/bankbankatm/README.md

 ## General
 ## Functional requirement 1
 - Description :
-Initialize parameters t,k,m,n.  (t = Total fund in the ATM at start of day, k = Maximum withdrawal per day and account, m = mMximum withdrawal per transaction, n = Minimum cash in the ATM to permit a transaction)
+Initialize parameters t,k,m,n.  (t = Total fund in the ATM at start of day, k = Maximum withdrawal per day and account, m = Maximum withdrawal per transaction, n = Minimum cash in the ATM to permit a transaction)

 - Input :
 ATM is initialized with t dollars k,m,n are entered.